nandiniadapa/javascriptBasics/README.md

 created arthimetic operations.
-created a temperature coverters created a profitlossindicator style applied for profit loss indicator style applied for profit loss created a precision linking with js
+created a temperature coverters created a profitlossindicator style applied for profit loss indicators style applied for profit loss created a precision linking with js
 Created a To fixed function linking with js